Roger Olmos

-Roger Olmos Pastor is a Spanish illustrator.

-Education and career
+Roger Olmos Pastor (born 23 December 1975) is a Spanish illustrator.
+He is known for his work in children's literature, animal rights advocacy, and vegan advocacy.
+He has illustrated more than eighty books for Spanish and international publishers, and is noted for his collaborations on projects promoting animal rights, veganism, and ethical awareness.

+Early life and education

-Born in Barcelona on December 23, 1975, Roger Olmos became interested in the world of illustration from a very young age, when he started spending time in his father's studio at home where he watched him drawing and painting.
-There he got fascinated by authors such as Brad Holland, Caza and Brian Froud.
+Olmos was born in Barcelona and developed an early interest in illustration, spending time in his father's home studio where he observed him drawing and painting.
+He was influenced by artists such as Brad Holland, Caza, and Brian Froud.

-After attending the Llotja Avinyò School of Arts and Crafts in Barcelona from 1995 to 2000, he started a six-year apprenticeship as a scientific illustrator at the Dexeus Clinic in Barcelona, during which he learned a lot about textures and anatomy.
+From 1995 to 2000, he studied at the Llotja Avinyò School of Arts and Crafts in Barcelona.
+Following this, he undertook a six-year apprenticeship as a scientific illustrator at the Dexeus Clinic in Barcelona, where he gained experience with textures and anatomical illustration.

+Career

-With time, however, he decided to turn to children's books.
-In 1999 he met his first publisher, Kalandraka, at the Bologna Children's Book Fair, with which he would publish his first book (Tío Lobo) the following year.
+In 1999, Olmos met his first publisher, Kalandraka, at the Bologna Children's Book Fair, and published his first book, Tío Lobo, with them the following year.

-Since then he has illustrated more than eighty books for many Spanish and international publishers such as: Edelvives, Penguin Random House, Macmillan, Kalandraka, Oqo Editora, Ediciones B, La Galera, Teide, Anaya, Edebé, Planeta, Baula, #logosedizioni, Melhoramentos, Bromera, Editions 62, Pirouette etc.
+Since then, he has illustrated more than eighty books for a wide range of Spanish and international publishers, including Edelvives, Penguin Random House, Macmillan, Kalandraka, Oqo Editora, Ediciones B, La Galera, Teide, Anaya, Edebé, Planeta, Baula, #logosedizioni, Melhoramentos, Bromera, Editions 62, and Pirouette.

+In addition to book illustration, Olmos has collaborated with advertising agencies, illustration schools, and television channels.

+Animal advocacy

-He is a vegan and an animal-rights activist, and he actively collaborates with FAADA (Foundation for the Counselling and Action in Defense of Animals, based in Barcelona).
-This collaboration led to the publication of two books, both published by #logosedizioni (Italy): Sinpalabras / Senzaparole (Wordless) in 2014, praised by the like of Jane Goodall and J.M.
-Coetzee, and which Roger has described as “one of the most important and personal books of my career”, and Amigos in 2017.
+Olmos is a vegan and an animal rights advocate.
+He collaborates with FAADA (Foundation for the Counselling and Action in Defense of Animals), a Barcelona-based animal protection organisation.
+This collaboration led to the publication of two books with the Italian publisher #logosedizioni: Sinpalabras / Senzaparole (2014) and Amigos (2017).

-He also collaborates with various advertising agencies, illustration schools and TV channels.
+Sinpalabras received praise from figures such as Jane Goodall and J. M. Coetzee.
+Olmos described the book as "one of the most important and personal" of his career.